rheia-framework/RHEIA/docs/sphinx/connecting your own model.rst

 :math:`d = F L \left( \dfrac{2}{A_1 E_1} + \dfrac{2 \sqrt{2}}{A_2 E_2} - \dfrac{2 \sqrt{2}}{A_3 E_3} + \dfrac{2}{A_4} \right)`

 Where :math:`F,~L,~E,~A` are the exerted force, length, Young's modulus and cross-sectional area, respectively.
-The cross-sectional areas are designed between the following bounds:
+The cross-sectional areas are designed respecting the following bounds:

 - :math:`A_1 \in [1,3] ~\mathrm{cm}^2`
 - :math:`A_2 \in [\sqrt{2},3] ~\mathrm{cm}^2`